Arts therapy is much more than painting. It provides a way for women and children to explore their concerns, hopes, and build self-esteem.

 Mother and Infant Therapy offers individual arts therapy for mothers and their young children.
 It is a continuation of our pioneering Peek-A-Boo™ program and takes a medium to long term approach.

 Little Sparkz is an arts therapy program run over three days in school holidays in the Kingston Council area.
-This school holiday program is for primary school age children (aged four to 12) who have experienced family violence.
+This school holiday program is for primary school age children (aged six to 12) who have experienced family violence.
 Little Sparkz is fun, creative and interactive providing children with a safe space to explore their thoughts and feelings in a way that can help them build resilience, confidence and self-esteem.

 Make Your Mark is an early intervention arts therapy program that provides a safe space for children aged four to seven years to have fun using creative arts.
 The facilitators work with children to help build their self-esteem, social skills and emotional resilience.
 The program assists children in preparing for school, giving them the chance to voice and express their thoughts and feelings, helping them to move forward with their learning and education and experience a positive and healthy life.